PwC tax scandal: Tax Practitioners Board investigation

 Since the AFP investigation could not proceed, the ATO referred their suspicions to the Tax Practitioners Board, a government body responsible for regulating the tax advisory industry.
 The Tax Practitioners Board (TPB) regulates tax practitioners to protect and assure consumers that tax practitioners meet appropriate standards of professional and ethical conduct.

 The matter was referred on 2 July 2020, and the TPB commenced an investigation in early 2021.

 Michael O'Neill led the investigation into the PwC scandal, as CEO of the TPB.
 Michael O’Neill and Peter Collins were both members of the same tax advisory group run out of Treasury to advise the federal government on international tax avoidance strategies, and which was the subject of the TPB review.
 At the time of the scandal in 2015, O’Neill had been an assistant commissioner at the ATO.

+Michael O'Neill was moved in November 2025 to another regulator in a more junior role in a shift that was expected to disrupt multiple inquiries into PwC.
+Michael O'Neill was found on 9 December 2025 to have given incorrect evidence to the NSW Supreme Court in December 2024 which was "highly unsatisfactory and damaging to Mr O’Neill's reliability and credibility as a witness" but the Court found in unnecessary to decide if Mr O'Neill knowingly gave untrue evidence.

 Public revelation

 In December 2022, the Tax Practitioners Board announced that it had suspended Collins' tax licence for two years, due to unspecified breaches of integrity standards.
 The TPB also required PwC to provide training on managing conflicts of interest, and provide compliance reports to the TPB, for 2 years.

 After an article was published in the Australian Financial Review, the TPB issued a press release explaining its findings.
 The article prompted a response from treasurer Jim Chalmers decrying the alleged conduct as "an appalling breach of trust."

 The two Australian Financial Review journalists who broke the story — Neil Chenoweth and Edmund Tadros — were named Journalists of the Year at the Kennedy Awards.
 Collins would later be banned from providing financial services for eight years by the Australian Securities & Investments Commission (ASIC).

 The CEO of PwC Australia, Tom Seymour, stated that he was deeply disappointed and the firm had taken action to protect against this happening again.
 Later comments from Seymour indicated that the incident 10 years ago was an isolated one, and the partner responsible was no longer with the firm.
 However, it was later reported that around 20-30 PwC partners and staff may have been involved.